TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 **Field: `condition` ([](#))**
 Condition represents a boolean operator for rules.

-If set to "and", all rules must match to trigger the rewrite.
+- Value `any` means any of the defined trigger rules may match
-If set to "or", any of the rules can match to trigger the rewrite.
+- Value `all` means all the defined trigger rules must match

 **Field: `rules` (`[]`[URLRewriteRule](#urlrewriterule))**
 Rules contain conditional triggers for URL rewriting.